-RS 861 Practicum for Students with Special Needs (3-6.00 cr.)
+RS 861 Practicum for Students with Special Needs

-Prerequisite: RS 739 or written permission of the adviser is required.
+Prerequisite: Written permission of the adviser is required.
 An application course requiring students to diagnose and program for students with learning problems.
 Emphasizes use of appropriate assessment and instructional strategies focusing on the specific needs of the learner at the appropriate age/level.
-If field-based, an additional fee is charged.
+A fee is charged.